lun0522/lighter/README.md

 ## 1.2 Character library (char_lib)

 **CharLib** is backed by [FreeType library](https://www.freetype.org).
 It simply loads textures of individual characters.
-We have higher level wrappers to render texts with characters loaded by it, so the user may not need to directly use it.
+We have higher level abstractions to render texts with characters loaded by it, so the user may not need to directly use it.

 ## 1.3 File utils (file)